Dialects of Serbo-Croatian: Burgenland Croatian

 Burgenland Croatian (gradišćanskohrvatski jezik) is a regional variety of the Chakavian dialect spoken in Austria, Hungary, the Czech Republic and Slovakia.
 It is recognized as a minority language in the Austrian state of Burgenland where it is spoken by 19,412 people according to official reports (2001).

 This variety was the language of Croatian refugees who fled Croatia during the Turkish Wars and settled in the western part of what was then Hungary, the area where they still live.
 Burgenland Croats included speakers of all three dialects of Croatian (Shtokavian, Chakavian and Kajkavian), with the majority being the Chakavians who originally came from the northern Adriatic coast.
 Burgenland Croats did not take part in the shaping of the present Croatian standard language in the 19th century.
 Instead, they constructed their own written standard based mainly on the local Chakavian speech and adopted the Croatian alphabet, a modified Latin alphabet, as their script.

 It is still a matter of debate whether Burgenland Croatian should be classified as a Slavic micro-language of its own.
 Burgenland Croatian dialects are mostly viewed as isolated dialects of Croatian.
-Burgenland Croatian and the Prekmurje dialect of Slovene (spoken in Prekmurje and Hungary) was to press with interact.
+Burgenland Croatian and the Prekmurje Slovene of Slovene (spoken in Prekmurje and Hungary) was to press with interact.
 The first Prekmurje Slovene works (for example Old hymn-book of Martjanci) was applied to the Burgenland Croatian books.
-A few writers of the Prekmurje dialect were of Burgenland Croatian descent (for example Jakab Szabár) and also Burgenland Croatian (József Ficzkó).
+A few writers of the Prekmurje Slovene were of Burgenland Croatian descent (for example Jakab Szabár) and also Burgenland Croatian (József Ficzkó).

 The variety uses the Latin alphabet with the same diacritical modifiers as the Croatian alphabet.
 In the course of language development it acquired some of its own specialised vocabulary, sometimes different from that used in standard Croatian.
 Sampled differences from standard Croatian are presented in the table in turn.